 Tours are a good way to get a different perspective of a local attraction.
-From chocolate to airplanes, there are several ways to get an insider's view of an establishment.
+From chocolate to airplanes, there are several ways to get an insider's view of Fort Wayne, Indiana.

 Who doesn't love chocolate?
 DeBrand Fine Chocolates offers weekly tours sure to entice all your senses.
 Tours are held at their Auburn Road location and typically last 30- 45 minutes.
 Cost is $5 per person, with each person receiving a rebate of $5 off a $10 or more purchase.
 We bet you can't have just one piece!
 I went with a group a few years ago and it was a big hit.
 Just don't come hungry!

 The Fort Wayne International Airport houses a treasure on the second floor.
 Visitors can study historic details of old Baer Field, local aviation heroes, and memories of Fort Wayne during and just after World War II.
 The Greater Fort Wayne Aviation Museum is a showcase of aviation in the Tri-State area, featuring military, commercial, and general aviation.
 Insider's Note: The museum is only open to ticketed passengers for security reasons.
-So if you're flying in or out of FWA, it might be a nice way to kill some time.
+So if you're flying in or out of FWA, it might be a nice way to spend some time while you wait.

 The museum occupies 6000 sq. ft. of space.
 The free tours last about 90 minutes and are by appointment only and available for groups of 5-10.
 Visitors must be 18 or older.
 To schedule, call Enoch Paul at (260) 446-3433.
 Reservations to take this tour must be made at least two weeks in advance.

 This post was originally published in March 2018 and has been updated.